jpetrie/fetch-dependency/README.md

    `VERSION` is changed, due to how `fetch_dependency()` is implemented).
 If you do not want the dependency configured (or it is not a CMake project), consider using CMake's [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) module instead.
+ - `NO_RESOLVE` Do not attempt to resolve the dependency's targets by calling `find_package()`.
+This flag is useful if a dependency does not generate the configuration files neccessary for `find_package()` to work (for example, if the dependency ships with `pkg-config` metadata instead).
  - `GIT_DISABLE_SUBMODULES` Prevent submodule updates when downloading the dependency (in other words, do not execute `git submodule` commands).
  - `GIT_DISABLE_SUBMODULE_RECURSION` Prevent submodule updates from recursively updating additional submodules (in other